PonzhiAghan/Data-Analytics-Portfolio/README.txt

 Welcome to my data analysis portfolio!
 This repository showcases a collection of projects where I've applied my skills in data analysis, visualization, and machine learning to extract insights and drive informed decision-making.
 Projects

-    Project 1: Brief description of the project, including the problem statement, methodologies used, and key findings.
+    Project 1:
+    Accenture North America Data Analytics and Visualization Job Simulation on Forage - February 2024

+ * Completed a simulation focused on advising a hypothetical social media client as a Data Analyst at Accenture
+ * Cleaned, modelled and analyzed 7 datasets to uncover insights into content trends to inform strategic decisions
+ * Prepared a PowerPoint deck and video presentation to communicate key insights for the client and internal stakeholders

+    Project 2:
+    PwC Switzerland Power BI Job Simulation on Forage - March 2024

+ * Completed a job simulation where I strengthened my PowerBI skills to better understand clients and their data visualisation needs.
+ * Demonstrated expertise in data visualization through the creation of Power BI dashboards that effectively conveyed KPIs, showcasing the ability to respond to client requests with well-designed solutions.
+ * Strong communication skills reflected in the concise and informative email communication with engagement partners, delivering valuable insights and actionable suggestions based on data analysis.
+ * Leveraged analytical problem-solving skills to examine HR data, particularly focusing on gender-related KPIs, and identified root causes for gender balance issues at the executive management level, highlighting a commitment to data-driven decision-making.

+    Project 3:
+    The SQL Murder Mystery Project:
+The SQL Murder Mystery project involved using SQL queries to solve a fictional murder case that took place in SQL city.
+By analyzing a database containing evidence, witness testimonies, and suspect information, I formulated queries to uncover clues, identify suspects, and ultimately determine the perpetrator of the crime.
+Through deductive reasoning and careful analysis of the data, I successfully solved the mystery and identified the culprit behind the murder.

-    Project 2: Brief description of the project, including the problem statement, methodologies used, and key findings.
+    Project 4: Brief description of the project, including the problem statement, methodologies used, and key findings.
-    Project 3: Brief description of the project, including the problem statement, methodologies used, and key findings.
+    Project 5: Brief description of the project, including the problem statement, methodologies used, and key findings.
-    (Add more projects as needed)

 Each project folder contains: